Hurricanes can be vicious and destructive. But their rainfall is often essential.

 A 2009 study published in the American Meteorological Society’s Monthly Weather Review found that a single tropical cyclone there can account for up to 95 percent of the summer rainfall.
 Tropical cyclones are also the main source of rainfall in parts of northwestern Australia, southeastern China and the northern Philippines, making up a third to half of annual rainfall.

-Tropical cyclone rain totals can be extra difficult to predict, since precipitation efficiency — or the ratio of rainfall that makes it to the ground compared with what evaporates on the way down — is higher than in just about any other type of storm.
+Tropical cyclone rain totals can be extra difficult to predict because precipitation efficiency — or the ratio of rainfall that makes it to the ground compared with what evaporates on the way down — is higher than in just about any other type of storm.
 Doppler radars can sometimes have difficulty estimating this.

-“The storms are concentrated in the lowest part of the atmosphere,” said Lamers.
+“The storms are concentrated in the lowest part of the atmosphere,” Lamers said.
 “A lot of the storm may be packed in the lowest levels of the radar scanning or just below that.
 That can lead to some underestimation of rainfall rates occasionally.
 Some of the [radar] algorithms [are] under development.”

-All told, hurricanes are an important system both for distributing heat through the earth’s atmosphere and for replenishing water resources that can govern an area’s way of life.
-Their rains can be helpful or hurtful, the latter especially when too much water falls in a hurry.
+All told, hurricanes are an important system both for distributing heat through the Earth’s atmosphere and for replenishing water resources that can govern an area’s way of life.
+Their rains can be helpful or harmful, the latter especially when too much water falls in a hurry.

-In the future, tropical cyclones are expected to become a good deal wetter — perhaps by as much as 8 to 17 percent — as the planet continues to warm.
+In the future, tropical cyclones are expected to become a good deal wetter — perhaps by 8 to 17 percent — as the planet continues to warm.